CliqGeeks/CliqInformer/README.md

 - (workflow) = The Link to the Workflow which Triggered the Message (i.e. https://www.github.com/user_name/)
 - (event) = The Event that is Performed
 - (action) = The Action that is Performed with the Event
+- (ref) = The Branch where the Action is Performed

 Example:
 A Github Action is Triggered by (me) at (repo).